perladvent/perldotcom/content/article/_pub_2001_11_07_ooperl.md

 {
-   "draft" : null,
+   "slug" : "/pub/2001/11/07/ooperl.html",
    "title" : "Object-Oriented Perl",
-   "date" : "2001-11-07T00:00:00-08:00",
-   "slug" : "/pub/2001/11/07/ooperl.html",
-   "tags" : [
+   "authors" : [
+      "simon-cozens"
+   ],
+   "thumbnail" : "/images/_pub_2001_11_07_ooperl/111-perlobj.gif",
+   "description" : " I've recently started learning to play the game of Go.
+Go and Perl have many things in common - the basic stuff of which they are made, the rules of the game, are relatively simple, and hide an amazing...", "tags" : [
       "object-oriented",
       "perl"
    ],
+   "image" : null,
    "categories" : "development",
-   "authors" : [
-      "simon-cozens"
-   ],
-   "image" : null,
+   "draft" : null,
-   "description" : " I've recently started learning to play the game of Go.
-Go and Perl have many things in common - the basic stuff of which they are made, the rules of the game, are relatively simple, and hide an amazing...", "thumbnail" : "/images/_pub_2001_11_07_ooperl/111-perlobj.gif" }
+   "date" : "2001-11-07T00:00:00-08:00"
+}